Theory of post-jamming rigidity in feedback-regulated cellular packings

 Note that removing the two global translations would by itself give $6N_{\nr}-2N_u-4$.
 A periodic packing with only that many counted contacts is marginal but cannot support a finite pressure or have a positive bulk modulus $B>0$.
 Therefore, one additional physical contact is needed to sustain compression, just as is observed in finite-size jamming of sphere packings \cite{Goodrich2012}.
 In doubled-contact counting that extra constraint contributes $+2$ to the count, which yields Eq.~\eqref{eq:codeiso}.
+A finite-size derivation of Eq.~\eqref{eq:codeiso} and the associated contact-budget argument are given in Appendix~\ref{app:count}.
 Dividing by $N_{\nr}$ gives

-This is the budding-cell analogue of the reduced isostatic coordination found in other nonspherical packings \cite{Mailman2009,Schreck2010}.
-A general theory of hypostatic jamming has since placed such systems in a common universality class \cite{Brito2018}, and detailed studies of dimer and other composite-particle packings confirm that proper identification of unconstrained internal modes---rotational rattlers in dimer packings play an analogous role to the unconstrained buds here---restores isostaticity at jamming \cite{VanderWerf2018,Ikeda2021}.
+This relation is analogous to the reduced isostatic coordination found in other nonspherical packings \cite{Mailman2009,Schreck2010}.
+Studies of dimer and other composite-particle packings confirm that proper identification of unconstrained internal modes---rotational rattlers in dimer packings play an analogous role to the unconstrained buds here---restores isostaticity at jamming \cite{VanderWerf2018,Ikeda2021}.
+Once these internal modes are counted, such packings fall within the standard jamming universality class~\cite{Brito2018}.
 The relevant distance from marginality is therefore

-Each time a previously unconstrained bud becomes mechanically complete, $Z$ increases by four counted contacts while $Z_{\iso}$ increases by only two.
-The first new physical contact removes the free relative rotation of the bud.
-The second is the extra contact needed to maintain a load-bearing packing.
+Each time an unconstrained bud is completed it forms two physical contacts (four in doubled counting), so $Z$ increases by $4/N_{\nr}$, whereas the modified isostatic count increases only by $2/N_{\nr}$ (one physical contact).
+One of the two contacts removes the bud's free rotation, while the second is a surplus contact that adds one state of self-stress.
+The excess coordination therefore grows by $2/N_{\nr}$ per completion.
 Hence

 and